ustaxcourt/ef-cms/docs/entities/Case.md

 ### trialDate

-When this Case goes to trial.
+When this case goes to trial.

 > `date` | optional